 A. For all full-day campers, the daily schedule includes instructional swim and free swim, as well as a wide range of athletic and creative activities.
 During the course of the week, camp groups participate in archery, ceramics, science and nature, woodworking, theater, tennis, media arts, and many more activities.
-They are also scheduled for exploration time in our brand-new Center for Innovation.
+Older campers have the option of choosing exploration time in our new Center for Innovation.
 Campers in Upper Camp (grades 3-8) have a weekly choice period where they engage in a project (such as making a car in woodworking or improving their strokes in tennis) for a full week.

 A. In general about 60% of the day is spent outside.
 Swimming, tennis, archery, and sports are outdoor activities.
 Theater, music, dance and the arts usually take place in an indoor space.

 A. The school’s campus allows us access to many indoor spaces including 3 gymnasiums, a performing arts center, and many classrooms.
 Other than swimming and archery, we can do all other activities in an indoor space.

 A. The goals of lower camp sports are to promote fitness, to introduce a range of sports and physical activities, and to provide the campers with fundamental skills that translate across athletics.
 During the sports period, campers participate in games and activities to learn and develop skills and teamwork, and then apply those skills in sports such as soccer, kickball, and relay races.